Nadrin/Quartz/README.md

 Press `F2` to save an output image file.
 Saving to HDR (Radiance) format writes a raw floating-point image in linear space.
 Saving to any other format writes a tone-mapped, gamma corrected image.

-### QML scene files
+### QML scene description language

-QML is a declarative language used by Qt 3D (and thus Quartz) to describe scene hierarchy and all required resources like textures and triangle meshes.
+QML is a declarative language based on ES7, used by Qt 3D (and thus Quartz) to describe scene hierarchy and all required resources like textures and triangle meshes.

 Each QML file consists of a root `Entity` and any number of child nodes, which themselves can also contain child nodes (thus forming a DAG).
 In most cases a `Node` is either an `Entity` or a `Component`.
 Entities can contain a number of components (but no more than one component of each type).
 Examples of components include: `Transform`, `Material`, and `Mesh`.